 Joining the Cariboo Highway, we head south a small but diverse community hidden away in the Cascade Mountains.
 While there are many places in BC that are well known and attractive to international visitors, the town of Lillooet (pop.
 2780) remains relatively unknown, making it all the more fun to visit.
 On the way, we stop at some interesting and scenic places including Marble Canyon and Pavillion Lake, a beautiful green and blue lake that holds much interest to astrobioligists and NASA.

 Once a thriving Goldrush town of over 15,000, Lillooet is steeped in First Nation’s and Gold Rush history.
 Situated the stepped banks of the might Fraser River, we step back in time as we tour the visit historic buildings and significant sites such as The Bridge of the 23 Camels, The Hangman’s Tree and the Chinese Rocks.
 Optional activities here include jet boating, and fishing for the monster sturgeon, as well as walking and hiking.

 Day 7.
 Whistler, BC

-From the historic town of Lillooet we, via a historic First Nation’s trade tour.
+From the historic town of Lillooet we follow a historic First Nation trade route.